- If you have a lot of media you want to access remotely from all your devices, you should be familiar with Plex.

 If you just use Plex to stream downloaded content, we’d really recommend you check out these VPNs.
 Share with us which one you use or have tried before with Plex, by leaving a comment in the section below.

 Indeed, there are VPNs that work with Plex seamlessly.
-If you decide to use a VPN to protect your privacy while streaming content (among others), make sure you choose a tool that is optimized for streaming such as PIA VPN.
+If you decide to use a VPN to protect your privacy while streaming content (among others), make sure you choose a tool that is optimized for streaming.

 While it is not mandatory to use a VPN for accessing Plex, if you wish to unblock otherwise geo-restricted content on this platform, you will need to use this type of software.